Latest Industry Events

 -

-CRTx® AGG principal principal receipts were 1.85% of the Apr. basket UPB vs 2.75% in March:
+CRTx® AGG principal principal receipts were 1.81% of the June basket UPB vs 4.47% (including tenders) in May:

 -